The Death of Chatterton: In popular culture

 The main singer of the group Feu!
 Chatterton said that he was inspired by this painting for the name of the group.

 The painting is quoted in Stanley Kubrick's 1975 film Barry Lyndon in a scene where the titular protagonist, wounded in a duel, convalesces at a country inn.

 The painting features, and then acts as a central motif, in the film Love and Death on Long Island.

-Babyshambles second album, 'Shotter's Nation' features this artwork on the album cover.
+Babyshambles' second album, Shotter's Nation, features this artwork on the album cover.

+The painting is a central motif in Peter Ackroyd's novel Chatterton (1987), and an adapted version of it is reproduced on the book's cover.

+Afsky's debut album, Sorg, features this artwork on the album cover.